Mobile gambling: Market projections

-According to a Juniper Research report released in September 2010 the total sum wagered on mobile casino games is expected to surpass US$48 billion by 2015.
-The report bases this prediction on (1) the high growth rates of mobile casinos, lotteries and sports betting providers in major emerging markets and China; (2) liberalization of mobile gambling legislation in Europe; (3) United States repealing the Unlawful Internet Gambling Enforcement Act of 2006, permitting people in the US to legally gamble online again.

 A 2010 Gartner forecast 2014 global mobile gambling revenues reaching $11.4 billion.
 Final revenues proved in excess of projects within the year.
-In early 2011, Apple had allowed real-money gambling apps for the first time into the Apple Store, with mobile gambling revenue in the UK rising from £19 million in 2009 to £41 million in 2010.
+In early 2011, Apple had allowed real-money gambling apps for the first time into the App Store, with mobile gambling revenue in the UK rising from £19 million in 2009 to £41 million in 2010.
 In June 2011, The Guardian wrote a story about spiking mobile gambling figures released by gambling companies Paddy Power, Corcoran, and Betfair, with Paddy Power saying its mobile gambling revenues had increased by 300% during 2010.
 Likewise, Betfair's and Corcoran's mobile user increases were also attributed to the increased adoption of apps.